HISTORY OF THE PROBATE COURT

 The court grants a conservatorship when the conservatee, the person who is the subject of the conservatorship, consents.
 A conservatee must be mentally competent, but physically infirm.
 The laws and procedures of guardianship, may apply to conservatorships.

-Civil involuntary commitments of the mentally ill and retarded to state hospitals are the responsibility of the probate court.
+Civil involuntary commitments of people with Mental Illness and people with a Developmental Disability to state hospitals or developmental centers are the responsibility of the probate court.
 The court is required to hold evidentiary hearings to determine the appropriateness of commitment and the length and place of treatment.
 Since the involuntary commitment involves the loss of liberty, the court insures protection of an individual’s rights by providing legal representations at each step of the commitment process.

 All adoptions must be approved by the probate court before they become final.
 Person or persons wishing to adopt are required to submit to an investigation of their living environment by professionally-trained personnel to insure their suitability as parents.